hsirtl/devops-for-quantum-computing-azure-function/README.md

 # DevOps for Quantum Computing
-This repo contains everything you need to show how DevOps works for hybrid quantum applications.
+This repo contains everything you need to show how DevOps could work for hybrid quantum applications.

 ![Architecture](doc/media/architecture.png)